March 28, 20264 min read

 Per-App Dictation Profiles: Context-Aware Voice Input on Mac

-One of the biggest problems with dictation tools is that code and conversation require completely different handling.
-Saying "open paren" should produce ( in your IDE but "(open paren)" in your email.
+The annoying thing about dictation is that code and conversation need completely different handling.
+Saying "open paren" should give you ( in your IDE, but "(open paren)" in your email.
+Most tools just pick one behavior and stick with it.

-Out of the box, Whisperer uses a natural language profile for all apps.
-When you upgrade to Pro Pack, you can create custom profiles:
+Out of the box, everything uses natural language mode.
+With Pro Pack, you can set up custom profiles:

 AppSuggested ModeBehavior